 - Encouragement of a whole community approach to security and emergency management

-Applicants are encouraged to review the following document (available upon request from your program coordinator):
+Applicants are encouraged to review the following document (available within the application instructions):

 - National Preparedness Report

 How to apply Apply for a Nonprofit Security Grant

 More info for Apply for a Nonprofit Security Grant

 Yes, it would be helpful if all the documents used the same file naming convention.